"Never doubt that a small group of thoughtful committed citizens can

 Click their names to learn more about them

 Brendan Fogarty is a recent graduate from the Cornell University College of Engineering, from which he has both a Bachelor's and a Master's degree.
 He studied energy systems and has a passion for renewable energy integration.
 This interest stemmed from his lifelong love of nature and planning for a more sustainable world.
 Brendan is an energy analyst at the Reliable Power Alternatives Corporation.
 He has been active with HOBAS since 2007, as a member of the Youth Outreach Committee, where he helped lead field trips and public programs.
-In 2016 he joined the Conservation Committee as well as the Board of Directors.
+In 2016 he joined the Board of Directors as Recording Secretary.

 Tess Copa Todd is an Environmental Educator and has also taught pre-school and kindergarten.
 When not volunteering with HOBAS, she enjoys yoga, hiking, and the great outdoors.
 Tess became Co-chair of the Children’s Programs Committee in May 2012 and has been a board member since March 2014.
 She and her husband, Jason, recently welcomed two future conservationists to the family-twin boys, born in October 2016.

-Sonia Garrido is the Publicity and Field Trip Chair for Huntington-Oyster Bay Audubon.
+Sonia Garrido is the Field Trip Chair and Publicity Co-Chair for Huntington-Oyster Bay Audubon.
 She became involved in the organization in 2014 after attending a beach cleanup and connecting with the mission of the organization and join the Board of Directors in 2015.
 Having been passionate about wildlife and the environment from a young age, she studied Environmental Policy at the University of Kansas, where she became interested in sustainable development.

 She worked in Peru at CAPIS Nonprofit where she developed environmental projects dedicated to increasing the financial means of less privileged populations as well as addressing environmental concerns.
-She currently works in the Communications department at Stony Brook University.
-She holds a Master’s in Business Administration from Stony Brook University and a Certificate in Public Relations from New York University.
+She currently works in the Communications department at Stony Brook University and holds a Master’s in Business Administration from Stony Brook University and a Certificate in Public Relations from New York University.